 The Maritime Steering Committee would be representative both geographically and of the different types of key stakeholders participating in the Heritage Area.
 Maritime stakeholders represent a broad range of interests, including historical societies, multi-resource museums with a maritime collection, educational organizations, maritime trade groups, and others in addition to heritage organizations with only a maritime focus.
-Steering committee members would be selected so that all of those interests are represented.
-Members would also be chosen to represent a diverse skill set from education to fundraising to administration.
-It would be broad enough to fundraising to administration.
+Steering committee members would be also be chosen to represent a diverse skill set from education to fundraising to administration.
 It would be broad enough to include the range of voices represented in the Heritage Area, without being so large that it is unmanageable.